joehahn/tf-text-classification-demo/README.md

 ![](figs/accuracy.png)
-Note that the model claims 100% accuracy when predicting the authors of the training text-chunks, yet it only achieves 80% accuracy when predicting the authors of the validation text-chunks, so this model suffers from some degree of overfitting despite several hours of tweaking and rerunning.
+Note that the model claims 100% accuracy when predicting the authors of the training text-chunks, yet it only achieves 80% accuracy when predicting the authors of the validation text-chunks, so this model still suffers from some degree of overfitting despite having investing several hours tweaking network parameters.

 The LSTM model is then used to predict the authors of those text-chunks that were set aside for testing, and the model accuracy versus author is:
 ![](figs/accuracy_vs_author.png)